Submission Checklist for Authors

 - A version that highlights the changes made to the original submission

-- A finalized version that is free of the highlights or edits mentioned in a.
+- A finalized version that is free of the highlights or edits mentioned

 - A response letter that clearly addresses each change in the final version and also shows how the authors respond to the reviewers’ and editors’ comments.